Glyphoid/math-handwriting-lib/README.md

 # math-handwriting-lib
-Java library for parsing and evaluating handwritten mathematical formulae
+Java library for parsing and evaluating handwritten mathematical formulae.

+Stroke representations of handwritten math expressions are recognized and evaluated.

 This is the core part of Glyphoid.